Sam Docherty: Brisbane Lions (2011–2013)

-Carlton (2013–present)
+Carlton (2013–2025)

 Arriving at Carlton was a lifelong dream for Docherty; however, he had an unfortunate preseason for the Blues.
 Carlton had made the finals in 2013 and were expecting to improve with the acquisitions of Docherty and Dale Thomas.
 While he was away overseas he hurt his knee hiking, aggravating his injury from early 2013 and before leaving for Carlton's preseason camp in America he woke up one morning with a puffy eye, looking like he had been punched.
 It turned out to be a rare auto-immune disease which required surgery.
 He was still able to attend the camp but received a phone call to hear that his father Eddie had died suddenly after a heart attack at age 53.
 His funeral was held at the Phillip Island football club rooms, where he had been a player and coach of the club.

 Sam started the season with the Northern Blues but had to wait until round 7 to make his AFL debut for Carlton after recovering from a strained a tendon in his quad while on pre season camp, which eventually required surgery despite initially being diagnosed as tendinitis in his knee.
 It was a huge match against Collingwood on a Friday night at the MCG, in front of a crowd of 68,000, he started from the interchange bench and impressed with his poise under pressure as the Blues went down by 24 points.
 He went on thereafter to play all sixteen remaining senior games for Carlton in 2014.
 He averaged 18 disposals a game and kicked 7 goals for the Blues; his highlight of the year was against his old team, Docherty gathered 30 possessions and kicked a goal.

 Carlton were intent on redemption in 2015; however, the Blues slipped even further to endure one of the club's worst-ever seasons, finishing last with 4 wins.
 Coach Mick Malthouse was sacked in late May and many players were criticised except Docherty, who had improved from previous seasons to average 21 disposals and 6 marks in his 19 games.
 He finished 6th in the John Nicholls Medal as Carlton's best and fairest player.
 Docherty would also sign a three-year contract extension during 2015 to keep him at Carlton until the end of the 2018 season.
 He was also selected in the AFL Players’ Association 2015 22Under22 preliminary squad.